Stuck in the Middle with You: Music video

 The video portrays the band performing in a corner of a large, empty building.
 Their performance is intercut with shots of Egan, miming to a vocal track by Rafferty (who had by then left the band), at a small banquet table with a number of garishly dressed and made-up supper guests.
 These include an actual clown, a bespectacled bowler-hatted gent devouring spaghetti and a lavishly dressed woman eating cream cakes and grapes.
 The clown, who has difficulty eating a plastic chicken, continually squeezes Egan out whenever he tries to take food from the table.
 The guitar solo is played on a guitar played flat with an empty beer bottle used as a slide.
 Eventually, the other band members appear, driving off the strange characters so that Egan can sit down at last.

+Personnel

+Personnel are taken from the Stealers Wheel website.